servio/mongo-locking/README.md

     the RDBMS will have no idea that logical integrity has been violated, and general misery ensues.

-    Transactions often sound like the panacea at first, but in real-world complex systems, their edge conditions usually bear unforseen cost and complexity on top of the problems they're being used to solve.
+    Transactions are often mistakenly believed to be a panacea for these types of problems, and as a consequence usually compound the problems they are being used to solve with additional complexity and cost.

 ### NoSQL

 In the NoSQL world, you don't have as many options.
+Many folks mistakenly believe that logically embedded objects are somehow protected by that nesting.
+(They aren't.)

-A lot get fooled by the false perception that logically embedded objects are somehow protected by that nesting.
-(No, they aren't.)
-Some engines may even provide locking or pseudo-transactional primitive(s), but generally the same pitfalls of SQL92 transactions apply -- especially in distributed, partitioned environments.
+Some engines provide unique locking or pseudo-transactional primitive(s), but generally the same costs and pitfalls of transactions apply.
+Especially so, in distributed, partitioned environments.

 ### A Solution

 However, when certain requirements are satisfied, one mechanism can substantively bridge the gap: atomic increment/decrement.
-Anything that implements it can build a mutual-exclusion/locking system.
-So that's what this library does.
+Anything that implements it can be used to build a mutual-exclusion/locking system.
+And that's what this library does.

 Qualities: